explorerjs32/rho_data_reduction_pipeline/README.md

 #### Experimental Interactive Image Reduction
 After the raw images have been classified into their different sub-directories.
 You can run the script `image_reduction_interact_select.py` .
 This script can also be found in the `./data_reduction/` directory of this repository.

-This script functionally operates the same as `image_reduction.py` described above, but rather than manually specifying the directories, a GUI window will appear, allowing you to interactively select the paths to the calibration and object frames.
-There currently is no feature for incorporating multiple directories, so this version of the script will need to be re-run for each individual object. *Look for updates for inputting multiple directories soon*
+This script functionally operates the same as `image_reduction.py` described above, but rather than manually specifying the directory paths, a GUI window will appear, allowing you to interactively select the paths within your finder or file explorer to the calibration and object frames.
+There is currently an option to add additional light frame directories for reducing multiple objects with the same calibration data. *Look for updates for inputting multiple directories for darks and flats soon*

 The notes related to the existing raw image reduction functions apply to this script as well.